openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/GPU_Kernel.md

 # How to Implement Custom GPU Operations {#openvino_docs_IE_DG_Extensibility_DG_GPU_Kernel}

+To enable operations not supported by OpenVINO™ out of the box, you need a custom extension for Model Optimizer, a custom nGraph operation set, and a custom kernel for the device you will target.
+This page describes custom kernel support for the GPU device.

 The GPU codepath abstracts many details about OpenCL\*.
-You need to provide the kernel code in OpenCL C and the configuration file that connects the kernel and its parameters to the parameters of the operation.
+You need to provide the kernel code in OpenCL C and an XML configuration file that connects the kernel and its parameters to the parameters of the operation.

-There are two options of using the custom operation configuration file:
+There are two options for using the custom operation configuration file:

 * Include a section with your kernels into the global automatically-loaded `cldnn_global_custom_kernels/cldnn_global_custom_kernels.xml` file, which is hosted in the `<INSTALL_DIR>/runtime/bin` folder
 * Call the `InferenceEngine::Core::SetConfig()` method from your application with the `InferenceEngine::PluginConfigParams::KEY_CONFIG_FILE` key and the configuration file name as a value before loading the network that uses custom operations to the plugin:

 @snippet snippets/GPU_Kernel.cpp part0

-All Inference Engine samples, except the trivial `hello_classification`, feature a dedicated command-line option `-c` to load custom kernels.
+All Inference Engine samples, except the trivial `hello_classification`, and most Open Model Zoo demos feature a dedicated command-line option `-c` to load custom kernels.
 For example, to load custom operations for the classification sample, run the command below:
 ```sh
 $ ./classification_sample -m <path_to_model>/bvlc_alexnet_fp16.xml -i ./validation_set/daily/227x227/apron.bmp -d GPU